buffd-inc/rendertron/README.md

 Rendertron is deployed to the heroku `juked-rendertron` app whenever a commit is merged to production.
 The `app.yaml` file is no longer necessary.

+NOTE: The default Google App Engine configuration was causing cold start delays for standard env auto-scaling instances.
+This is a problem for googlebot, because we already have a slow page load time with firebase streaming.
+Switching to flex environment also had some setup issues, so opted to host in heroku which should be cheaper for the 100% availability (no warm up delay) use case.

 ## Contents

 - [Middleware](#middleware)